plijnzaad/single-cell-sequencing/README.md

 This is a fork of https://github.com/MauroJM/single-cell-sequencing by Mauro Muraro (van Oudenaarden group, Hubrecht Institute, Utrecht).

-**The current fork will remain frozen here, but is currently developed further on our bitbucket acccount.** [Contact me](mailto:p.lijnzaad@gmailcom) if you want access.
+**The current repo will remain frozen here, but is currently developed further on [the Princess Maxima Center bitbucket acccount](https://bitbucket.org/princessmaximacenter/).** [Contact me](mailto:p.lijnzaad@gmailcom) if you want access.

 The script now substantionally deviates from the original.
 Among the changes are some refactoring (plate.plot now plots exactly one plate),